nasuni-labs/nasuni-api-utilities/README.md

 **Name**: ExportTopLevelFolderSizesToCSV.ps1

 ## Subfolder Size Report
 Get the size of subfolders within a path using the NMC API and export the results to CSV.
 Uses the Edge Appliance Data API to provide the list of subfolders within the path.
-The 'Sync and Mobile Access' share-level Advanced Setting must be enabled for the Data API to work
+The 'Sync and Mobile Access' share-level Advanced Setting must be enabled for the Data API to work.

 **API Endpoints Used**:
 * NMC API: [List Shares (GET)](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1filers~1shares~1/get/#tag/Volumes/paths/~1volumes~1filers~1shares~1/get)